api2cart/go-sdk/docs/ProductAdd.md

 `func (o *ProductAdd) HasOrderedCount() bool`

 HasOrderedCount returns a boolean if a field has been set.

+### GetShopSectionId

+`func (o *ProductAdd) GetShopSectionId() int32`

+GetShopSectionId returns the ShopSectionId field if non-nil, zero value otherwise.

+### GetShopSectionIdOk

+`func (o *ProductAdd) GetShopSectionIdOk() (*int32, bool)`

+GetShopSectionIdOk returns a tuple with the ShopSectionId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetShopSectionId

+`func (o *ProductAdd) SetShopSectionId(v int32)`

+SetShopSectionId sets ShopSectionId field to given value.

+### HasShopSectionId

+`func (o *ProductAdd) HasShopSectionId() bool`

+HasShopSectionId returns a boolean if a field has been set.

+### GetReturnPolicyId

+`func (o *ProductAdd) GetReturnPolicyId() int32`

+GetReturnPolicyId returns the ReturnPolicyId field if non-nil, zero value otherwise.

+### GetReturnPolicyIdOk

+`func (o *ProductAdd) GetReturnPolicyIdOk() (*int32, bool)`

+GetReturnPolicyIdOk returns a tuple with the ReturnPolicyId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetReturnPolicyId

+`func (o *ProductAdd) SetReturnPolicyId(v int32)`

+SetReturnPolicyId sets ReturnPolicyId field to given value.

+### HasReturnPolicyId

+`func (o *ProductAdd) HasReturnPolicyId() bool`

+HasReturnPolicyId returns a boolean if a field has been set.

+### GetPersonalizationDetails

+`func (o *ProductAdd) GetPersonalizationDetails() ProductAddPersonalizationDetails`

+GetPersonalizationDetails returns the PersonalizationDetails field if non-nil, zero value otherwise.

+### GetPersonalizationDetailsOk

+`func (o *ProductAdd) GetPersonalizationDetailsOk() (*ProductAddPersonalizationDetails, bool)`

+GetPersonalizationDetailsOk returns a tuple with the PersonalizationDetails field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPersonalizationDetails

+`func (o *ProductAdd) SetPersonalizationDetails(v ProductAddPersonalizationDetails)`

+SetPersonalizationDetails sets PersonalizationDetails field to given value.

+### HasPersonalizationDetails

+`func (o *ProductAdd) HasPersonalizationDetails() bool`

+HasPersonalizationDetails returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)